With digital ballot tools you can still reach your traditional print audience, but also reach a much wider audience.

-As you can see, when you move a print ballot online, you don’t lose the revenue opportunities you’ve always had in print – you gain many more.
-While you can find a full list of ways to make money with ballots in this article, let’s take a closer look at some of the ways augmenting your print ballot with an online ballot can drive better results in terms of audience growth, revenue growth, and lead generation:
+As you can see, when you move a print ballot online, you don’t lose revenue opportunities – you gain many more.
+Here are some of the ways augmenting your print ballot with an online ballot can drive better results in terms of audience engagement, revenue growth, and lead generation:

 - Increase print ad sales.
 Advertisers are inclined to purchase more and larger print ads in the follow-up special section (and you can charge more for these ads) if they know that the audience they can reach with those ads will be huge.
 This is what The Signal experienced when they added an online ballot, and what enabled them to increase the print revenue from their winners special section.
 Think about how much effective your pitch can be when you say that your participation has grown from 2,000 votes to 115,000 votes!
 Your advertisers will appreciate that – more than ever – you are offering a can’t-miss opportunity.